-- Timing is critical for the customer decision process.
+- 7. Timing is critical for the customer decision process.
 The study team recommends performing a survey of all top tier customers regarding when their fiscal calendars begin and end and how their budget planning is conducted. - 8.
-Plan programs further in advance and hold vendor trainings well in advance of program release to build vendor relationships and help them succeed in promoting early retirement for the programs. - 9.
+Plan programs further in advance and hold vendor trainings well in advance of program release to build vendor relationships and help them succeed in promoting early retirement for the programs.
+PAs are limited by their 3 year planning cycle, however the earlier the programs can be planned the better in order to train vendors and to provide them with the information needed for them to begin communicating with their customers.
+This planning could also include additional data collection ahead of time, for example potentially data to support market information on existing equipment age. - 9.
 Use energy studies to bolster customer relationships and to identify target equipment for early replacement.
 The study team recommends that whenever an energy study is conducted, information be collected on the age of all major energy consuming equipment, not just the equipment that is the focus of the study. - 10.
-All vendors encouraged substantial installation incentives, 25% to 60% of the full measure cost, If the program design changes from a competitive bid model to a traditional prescriptive or custom incentive model, we recommend testing the BCR models at varying incentive levels and if it passes the BCR tests, incent up to 40% of the cost to maximize market impact. - 11.
+All vendors encouraged substantial installation incentives, 25% to 60%, of the full measure cost.
+Consider reviewing the measure cost levels, and if the program design changes from a competitive bid model to a traditional prescriptive or custom incentive model, we recommend testing the projects using BCR models at varying incentive levels and incentivizing up to 40% of the cost to maximize market impact - 11.
 Use of market studies can be beneficial to identify opportunities and target replacement in bulk such as with residential or small commercial programs.